wakgill/website/_posts/2021-07-12-cash-fusion.md

 You can refuse, and hope they aren't able to trace your transactions through other means.
-It's possible the punishment for refusing to comply wouldn't be as bad as the punishment for whatever you were trying to hide, but if that's the case, it would have been better off to start with clean coins to begin with because mixing and fusion is currently identifiable on the blockchain, because using these tools with identity-linked coins may invite unwanted scrutiny and alternative surveillance that can do a lot to identify your Bitcoin transaction history without ever needing to trace anything on the blockchain itself.
+It's possible the punishment for refusing to comply wouldn't be as bad as the punishment for whatever you were trying to hide, but if that's the case, it would have been better off to start with clean coins to begin with because mixing and fusion is currently identifiable on the blockchain and because using these tools with identity-linked coins may invite unwanted scrutiny and alternative surveillance that can do a lot to identify your Bitcoin transaction history without ever needing to trace anything on the blockchain itself.